uwecerron/psyoptions-docs/docs/how-it-works.md

 to close your position?
 This is where the `ClosePosition` instruction comes in.
 This instruction **requires you to have both the OptionToken and the WriterToken**.
 At anypoint (pre or post expiration) if a wallet calls this instruction with the correct token pair preset, it will receive the `underlying_amount_per_contract`.
-The protocol checks and burns both tokens and then transfersthe underlying assets from the pool to the wallet.
+The protocol checks and burns both tokens and then transfers the underlying assets from the pool to the wallet.

-If you sold the OptionToken and would like to close your position, you will have to go to a venue that trades/sells the correct OptionToken and purchase one there.